DrewNaylor/Avalonia.Extensions/readme.md

 > a Multiple-Column ListView/ListBox,Just like GridView in UWP

 - [x] ~CellListViewCell~ SplitListViewItem
-> Item for CellListView,inherit from ClickableView,with Left/Right Click Event
+> Item for ~CellListView~ SplitListView,inherit from ClickableView,with Left/Right Click Event

 - [x] CircleImage
 > inherit from Ellipse,Round picture.Just like PersonPicture in UWP